-'Bazooka man' in bid to become German chancellor

-'Bazooka man' Olaf Scholz in bid to become German chancellor
+German elections 2021: 'Bazooka man' Olaf Scholz bidding for chancellor

-German Finance Minister Olaf Scholz was once unflatteringly nicknamed "Scholzomat" - but his old robot-like, technocratic image has been transformed by the coronavirus crisis.
+German Finance Minister Olaf Scholz was once unflatteringly nicknamed "Scholzomat" (Scholzomaton) - but in the final weeks of the election campaign he has outshone his rivals and his old robot-like, technocratic image is well behind him.

-The centre-left Social Democratic Party (SPD) has named the 62-year-old former Hamburg mayor as its candidate in next year's race to succeed Angela Merkel as chancellor.
+As candidate for the centre-left Social Democratic Party (SPD), the 63-year-old former Hamburg mayor is now seen as favourite to succeed Angela Merkel as chancellor.
+If he wins, he will become Germany's first SPD chancellor since Gerhard Schröder left office in 2005.

-His pragmatic handling of the crisis - he is Mrs Merkel's deputy - has won him much praise and high approval ratings among voters.
+His pragmatic handling of the Covid crisis - he is Mrs Merkel's deputy - won him much praise and high approval ratings.

-But political opponents have criticised the timing of his nomination, accusing his party of indulging in internal politics during a crisis when the country needs to pull together.
+His detractors have rounded on his record as finance minister, accusing him of failures in two big financial scandals.

 Managing the Covid crisis

-Olaf Scholz has overseen the emergency €750bn (£675bn; $884bn) funding package put together by the federal government to help German businesses and workers survive the pandemic.
+Olaf Scholz oversaw the emergency €750bn (£675bn; $884bn) funding package put together by the federal government to help German businesses and workers survive the pandemic.

 "This is the bazooka that's needed to get the job done," said Mr Scholz.
 "We are putting all our weapons on the table to show that we are strong enough to overcome any economic challenge that this problem might pose."

-He chaired cabinet meetings when Chancellor Merkel self-isolated as a precaution in late March, though tests showed she was not infected with the virus.
+He chaired cabinet meetings when Chancellor Merkel went into self-isolation as a precaution.

-Despite the pain of this crisis it has given Mr Scholz a chance to show himself in his element: managing a colossal amount of state welfare and fighting for social cohesion, true to his left-wing roots.
+Despite the pain of the Covid crisis it gave Mr Scholz a platform - managing a colossal amount of state welfare and fighting for social cohesion, true to his left-wing roots.

 Before his SPD candidacy was announced he habitually said, when asked if he would run for chancellor, "we need to work, not indulge in vanities".